about14sheep/about14sheep.github.io/README.md

 ### Make it yours
 This is a simple html file with not a lot going on.
 Have fun with it, or keep it the way it is.
 Its up to you!

+### Hosting your Online Identity Mapping
+To host this site in all its glory I went the easy route.
+I turned it into a [github pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site).
+This will be pretty simple from where your at now and that link should explain it pretty well.